Ross County Airport

-The Ross County Airport (ICAO: KRZT, FAA LID: RZT) is a publicly owned, public use airport located 6 miles northwest of Chillicothe in Ross County, Ohio.
+The Ross County Airport (Note: The airport formerly used the FAA location identifier 3I8.) is a publicly owned, public use airport located 6 miles northwest of Chillicothe in Ross County, Ohio, United States.
 The airport sits on 350 acres at an elevation of 725 feet.

 The airport has a number of attractions for local aviation enthusiasts.
 A local chapter of the Experimental Aircraft Association is based at the airport and holds events for locals.
 One event involves a local Ford Tri-Motor aircraft, which is made available for rides.

 History

 The airport was built in the 1960s when Ohio Governor Jim Rhodes declared each county in Ohio should have an airport.
+Planning for the airport began as early as May 1964, when the county planning commission proposed the creation of an airport authority.
+By mid January 1966, a joint airport with Pickaway County had been proposed.
+Plans for the airport were accepted by the state in early June 1967.
+The county purchased about 92 acre of land – a portion of which included an existing 2,800 ft grass runway – in mid May 1968.
+Ten days later, a state grant was approved.
+The airport and its 4,000 ft runway were certified on 21 November 1968, aircraft began using them by at least April 1969 and they were dedicated on 17 May 1970.
+An additional state grant was approved before the end of the month.

-The airport had an expansion and upgrade in 2011 that saw its main taxiway extended.
-The taxiway surface was also redone, its design was changed to meet FAA standards, and trees and buildings were removed to make room.
+The airport received a state grant in April 2011 to extend is main taxiway.
+The taxiway surface was also to be repaved, its design changed to meet FAA standards, and trees and buildings removed.